jezza64/jbnotes/Crypto_Defi_Dapps.md

 examples: https://defipulse.com/defi-list/
 revenues: https://terminal.tokenterminal.com/

 ## Another overview

-Use Etherium, good for writing decentralised apps.
+- Use Etherium, good for writing decentralized apps.
-Write smart contracts to manage the financial service.
+- Write smart contracts to manage the financial service.
 Deploy rules on Etherium network, can't change them.
-Bitcoin has only basic programmable functionality.
+- Bitcoin has only basic programmable functionality.
-Stable coins: crypto but pegged to a stable fiat currency USD.
+- Stable coins: crypto but pegged to a stable fiat currency USD.
-So use Etherium based on USD
+- So use Etherium based on USD
-DAI is a stablecoin, decentralised, over collateralised.
+- DAI is a stablecoin, decentralized, over collateralised.
 Platform for lots of DeFi.

-DEX: decentralized exchange.
+- DEX: decentralized exchange.
-No signups, fees, et.c Just smart contracts.
+- No sign ups, fees, etc. Just smart contracts.
-Don't need to put money there first, a direct transfer.
+- Don't need to put money there first, a direct transfer.

 Everything happens autonomously, no intermediaries.
 Open source.

-Lots of advantages: decentralised, cheap, automated etc
+Lots of advantages: decentralized, cheap, automated etc
 Risks: in infancy, so things can go wrong.

 ## news sites

 DAPP radar

-# Dapps
+## Dapps

-## KeeperDAO
+### KeeperDAO

 Compound, MakerDAO, and other DeFi protocols require user positions to be liquidated if their underlying collateral becomes worth too little.
 This exploits that for pay.

 3 roles